-h.
+i.
 Deferral of Admission

 A request to defer an Offer of Admission to a graduate program at the University of Lethbridge will only be accepted from international applicants who have not yet been able to secure a study permit to attend the term to which the applicant initially applied.
-The deferral will be for the next available intake term to the applicant's program, provided that term falls within one calendar year of the initial term applied for (i.e. an applicant may defer from Fall to Spring, but not from Fall to Fall of the following year).
+The deferral will be for the next available intake term to the applicant's program, provided that term falls within one calendar year of the initial term applied for (i.e. an applicant may defer from fall to spring, but not from fall to fall of the following year).